catseye/Chrysoberyl/article/Retrocomputing.md

 Until you get to the 64-bit architectures — but that's not retrocomputing anymore.  (yet.)

+Probably a 486 with a BIOS, keyboard, and basic VGA is the minimum to make it worthwhile to emulate any Cat's Eye Technologies project that claims to run on an "IBM PC compatible."

+Some modern PC's can handle running that sort of legacy setup, but most don't.
+Or at least, I wouldn't risk it anymore.
+Better to run it under an emulator.

 For emulators, specifications, and other resources, see [Blurry Memories of DOS Programming](https://github.com/catseye/The-Dossier/blob/master/article/Blurry%20Memories%20of%20DOS%20Programming.md).